Arizona Third Graders Are “Reading to the Final Four”

 Author: Helios Education Foundation

-In just 60 short days, basketball fever will descend on Arizona.
+Basketball fever has descended on Arizona.
 The 2017 Final Four tournament will be hosted by the NCAA and Arizona State University on March 31 – April 3.
 To start the celebration, Governor Ducey, Mayor Stanton and executive leadership from the NCAA kicked off the Final Four at a press conference in downtown Phoenix on January 25.

 “The NCAA tourney and Final Four are some of the greatest and most unique venues in sports,” said Governor Doug Ducey.
 “In the span of just a few weeks, special memories are born, life lessons are learned and student athletes from every background get a chance to shine on the national stage.
 This is the first time the road to the final four will lead to Arizona and we are ecstatic to watch so many dreams be realized.”